vektra/vega/doc/HTTP_API.md

 ## Operations

 * POST /mailbox/:name
-  * Declare (ie create if not exists) a mailbox.
-All mailboxes must be declared before they can be used
+  * Declare (i.e. create if does not exist) a mailbox.
+All mailboxes must be declared before they can be used.
 * DELETE /mailbox/:name
   * Abandon a mailbox.
 Only mailboxes on the local agent may be abondoned.
 * PUT /mailbox/:name
   * Add a new message to a mailbox.
 The mailbox may be remote, in which case the agent will route it to the proper agent.
   * Passing `application/x-msgpack` in the `Content-Type` header tells the server to decode the message as MessagePack format. `Content-Type` defaults to JSON.
 * GET /mailbox/:name
   * Pull a message out of a mailbox.
-The mailbox must be a locally declared mailbox as Vega does not allow readng a mailbox on another agent.
+The mailbox must be a locally declared mailbox as Vega does not allow reading a mailbox on another agent.
   * Use the `wait` parameter to use a long poll request.
 The value is how long the query will potentially block for.
 Examples are "10s" for 10 seconds and "5m" for 5 minutes.
 If there is no message within the time limit, a 204 is returned.
   * Passing a `lease` parameter will set a lease on the message.
 See below for information on message leases.
   * Passing `application/x-msgpack` in the `Accept` header will result in the body being in MessagePack format rather than JSON.
 * DELETE /message/:id
-  * Acknowledge a message previous pulled from a mailbox.
+  * Acknowledge a message previously pulled from a mailbox.
 This or PUT must be done to all messages in order for Vega to know the message has been handled.
 * PUT /messages/:id
   * Indicate that the message should be returned to it's mailbox because the component could not handle it.